kanungle/2020-DUC-Datathon-Bootcamp-NeilK/README.md

 # DUC Datathon Bootcamp with TIBCO Spotfire

 Welcome to the DUC Datathon 2020 Intermediate Level Bootcamp for TIBCO Spotfire :bar_chart:!
-Follow along with this guide to learn about geoanalytics, data functions, property controls.
+Follow along with this guide to learn about geoanalytics, data functions, machine learning, visualization best practices, and more.

 ### Introduction